malinoOS/csmarkdoc/README.md

 ## Limitations
 - You must only have ONE namespace defined in the entire file list.
-- It doesn't quite understand the concept of enums and structs yet.
+- It doesn't quite understand the concept of enums yet.

 ## Usage